jethrop/batteries-included-flutter-dev-container/upgradePlan.md

+**ARCHIVAL NOTE:** This upgrade plan is now obsolete.
+The project has migrated to a Dev Container Features-based approach.
+Configuration and version management are now primarily handled within `.devcontainer/devcontainer.json`.
+Please refer to the `README.md` for details on the current setup and how to manage tool versions.

+---

 **Goal:** Create a secure, up-to-date, feature-rich, consistent, and *maintainable* Flutter development container environment that automatically uses recent stable versions of key tools where feasible.

 **Key "Future-Proofing" Strategies:**